michaelruocco/idv-context/README.md

 *   Move ApiError to entities and rename Error and move Error Handlers into use cases

-*   Add integration test for merging lockout attempts when identity merged

 *   Json error handling for context errors (context not found, context expired)

+*   Add mandatory header validator for channel id and correlation id and uri transformer uri

 *   Tidy up cloud formation templates and try out creating API gateway